 Meaning: A Hokkien expression for boring, tiring or bothersome.

-Example: “Boss wants us to OT today.
+Example: “Teacher wants us to memorise the periodic table today.
 Sian.”

 Meaning: A popular Hokkien term to mean “afraid of losing out”, describing someone as selfish and trying to get ahead of others in a negative manner.